Thinking of starting a business online? Check out this

 Once you’re confident starting a business from home will be profitable, it’s time to make it official!
 There are three steps to registering a business in Ireland with the CRO:

-- Claim your business name: Make sure it’s memorable and desirable for your customer, and that no one else already has it!
+- Claim your business name: Make sure it’s memorable and desirable for your customer and that no one else already has it!

 - Choose your legal business structure: From a ‘limited company’ to a ‘limited partnership’, different business structures come with varying benefits and obligations.

-For example, you need a specific licence if you want to sell food or trade in the street.
+- Get the necessary licences & permits: Different businesses require different permits.
+For example, you need a specific licence to sell food or trade in the street.
 There are also specific rules you must adhere to when selling goods online.

 Set up your software stack